ospex-org/ospex-chainlink-external-adapters/README.md

 See https://github.com/thodges-gh/CL-EA-NodeJS-Template

-index.js file is included in this repository for each EA.
+index.js file is included in this repository for each EA, along with each TOML file.

 Two EAs are used to validate that the event IDs from the two APIs match.